My Yaesu Radios - The Vacuum Tube Models

 offered near the end of the 1970s.
 It was an evolution of the FT-101

-series, although it was quite different in terms of circuitry.
+series, although it was quite different in terms of circuit design.
 It is

 notable in that it offered an external VFO with provisions for 40